What is Asylum?

 - Something that places you at risk based on the social, cultural, religious, or political situation in your country (e.g., your gender, gender identity, or sexual orientation)

-The asylum seeker must have tried and failed to receive protection from authorities in your home country.
+The individual seeking asylum in UK must have tried and failed to receive protection asylum support from authorities in your home country.

 Because you can only claim asylum once, if you are considering claiming asylum in the UK, it is strongly advised to seek support from a qualified immigration lawyer to assist with your claim.